eheyne/user-management/tutorial.md

   this.$el.html(template);
 ```

-__Note:__ The example code shows the use of `this`.
-Depending on the context of the code you may need to replace `this` with `that`.

 This code is very similar to the actual call to Underscore's template function differing only in the first argument where we only need to pass the name of the template that we want to load.
 Also notice after the two functions definitions we call `window.onload = init;` so that on the window load event we call our new init function.
 This is a way to pre-compile the templates before they are needed in the views.
-This however does still compile them when the application is run.
-It just does it on application start rather than while navigating through the app.
+This however does still compile them in the browser before the application starts.
+In the next step we will talk about how we can pre-compile before running the application in a browser.

-If you have not already done so, replace all occurrences of the call to Underscore's template (`_.template`) with our new createTemplate function.
-Be mindful of the use of `this` or `that` in the setting of the html on the DOM object in the corresponding line of code.
+If you have not already done so, replace all occurrences of the call to Underscore's template (`_.template`) with our new `createTemplate` function.

+__Note:__ Be mindful of the use of `this` or `that` in the setting of the html on the DOM object in the corresponding line of code.

+### Setup Application for Testing

 To test our application we will use a Node.js module called [http-server](https://www.npmjs.org/package/http-server) to bring up a local webserver and host our page.
 To install this locally use this command: